Sudhansh6/sudhansh6.github.io/_posts/CS347/lecture4.md

 The CPU hardware has multiple privilege levels.
 The *user mode* is used to run the user code.
 OS code like the system calls run in the *kernel mode*.
 Some instructions execute only in kernel mode.

 The kernel does not trust the user stack.
 It uses a separate kernel stack when in kernel mode.
 The kernel also does not trust the user-provided addresses.
-It sets up ***Interrupt Descriptor Table (IDT)*** at boot time.
+It sets up an ***Interrupt Descriptor Table (IDT)*** at boot time.
 The IDT has addresses of kernel functions to run for system calls and other events.

 ## Mechanism of a system call: trap instruction